How To Feed A Loon

 See the blog post for a link to the juicer we use to easily juice carrots and ginger.

-If you can't get fresh ginger juice, add 1 tbsp of minced fresh ginger to the carrot slices and onion while sautéing.
-After adding the fresh carrot juice, use a box grater to grate about 1/4 cup of fresh ginger into the mixture.
+If you can't get fresh ginger juice, add 1 tablespoon of minced fresh ginger to the carrot slices and onion while sautéing.
+After adding the fresh carrot juice, use a box grater to grate about ¼ cup of fresh ginger into the mixture.

 Our favorite way to serve this soup is slightly chilled.
 It's wonderful fully chilled and also warm, too.
 If the soup is fully chilled, then let sit out for about 1 hour for slightly chilled or warm in a large skillet to heat through.